ovaaq/recipes/bread/pizza_dough_regular.md

 - 172g All Purpose Flour
 - 120g Water (room temp)
 - 3g Salt
-- 3g Oil
 - 1g Dry Yeast

 ### Method:
 1. Combine everything
 2. Let it rest in room temp for one hour
 3. Overnight in the fridge
-4. Form dough balls
+4. Form dough balls into oiled containers
+5. Make pizza

 ### Tips:
 -multiply by 2.5 to get detroit pizza dough for my sheet